 The Kia EV6 is a compact crossover SUV and the third vehicle to utilise the Hyundai Electric Global Modular Platform (E-GMP), which is shared with the Hyundai Ioniq 5 and the also recently-unveiled Genesis GV60.
 Where the Genesis is aimed at luxury buyers and the Hyundai at a more broad audience, the EV6 is a more performance-focused vehicle – a characterisation its muscular, futuristic looks and purposeful stance reinforces.

-It’s not just looks that differentiate the vehicles.
-While mechanically, the Ioniq 5 and EV6 are very similar – both featuring a 239kW, dual-motor, all-wheel drive, 77.4 kWh battery setup at their top trim levels – the EV6’s 0-100km/h time is much faster: 3.5 seconds versus the Ioniq 5’s 5.2 seconds (which is still nothing to sniff at; that’s only .3 slower than the Kia Stinger).
+It’s not just aesthetics that differentiates the vehicles.
+While mechanically, the Ioniq 5 and EV6 are very similar – both featuring a 239kW, dual-motor, all-wheel drive, 77.4 kWh battery setup at their top trim levels – the top-of-the-line EV6 GT’s 0-100km/h time is much faster: 3.5 seconds versus the Ioniq 5’s 5.2 seconds (which is still nothing to sniff at; that’s only .3 slower than the Kia Stinger).
 It also has a greater claimed range (up to 528km) and charges faster (only needing 4.5 minutes to charge 100km of range).

 3.5 seconds is f*cking fast – faster than the new BMW M3 Competition or a Lamborghini Urus.
 Crucially, however, it’s faster than a Tesla Model Y, the pioneering EV brand’s compact crossover SUV that’s also yet to hit Australian shores.
 (It’s also faster than the highest spec of the Tesla Model X SUV that’s currently available Down Under, the Model X Performance, but not as fast as the Model X Plaid, which hasn’t made its way here yet).

-It’s clear that Kia and its parent company Hyundai are aiming squarely at Tesla with the EV6.
+It’s clear that Kia and its parent company Hyundai are aiming squarely at Tesla with the EV6, especially with the GT.
 But it’s a fight that Kia can actually win.
 Kia’s build quality is lightyears ahead of Tesla’s.
 The EV6’s straightforward cabin layout (with real buttons and switches, thank God!) and premium look make Tesla’s overly minimal cabin seem austere by comparison.
 You can also bet that Kia will trump Tesla when it comes to servicing, warranty and customer service, too – especially in Australia.

 But the EV6 isn’t just aiming at Tesla.
 Volkswagen, too, has finally joined the EV fray with its modular MEB platform, and even the big American auto makers like Ford are finally getting in on the action with vehicles like the Mustang Mach-E. That’s to say nothing of China’s ever-growing fleet of high-tech EVs, like the MG ZS EV, the cheapest new EV currently on sale in Australia.